alvarof2/personal-site/src/data/about.md

 - Judge Dredd
 - Whisky
 - Beers with my friends
-- Travelling to see people, NOT to see things
+- Travelling to visit people, NOT to see things